est31/openinbrowser/README.md

 Open in Browser is a Firefox extension that allows you to open documents directly in the browser.

+# DEPRECATION NOTICE

+This repository contains a rewrite of the original XUL based extension as a WebExtension.
+It was intended to be published as a newer version of that original extension, but there is a better implementation now which is living at https://github.com/Rob--W/open-in-browser.
+It provides the web extension based future/present of the add on.

+This rewrite is deprecated.

 ## Installation

 You can install the extension from its [addons.mozilla.org page](https://addons.mozilla.org/En-us/firefox/addon/open-in-browser/).